Slyracoon23/llm_server/README.md

 - `GET /api/v1/{provider}/tasks`: Get available tasks for a provider
 - `POST /api/v1/{provider}/router/{router_name}`: Process a router for a provider

+## Example Task

+Here's an example of how to create a new task:

 ## Adding New Tasks

 To add a new task:

-1. Create a new Python file in the appropriate provider directory under `tasks/`
+1. Create a new Python file in the `tasks/` directory
 2. Define a new class that inherits from `BaseTask`
 3. Implement the required methods and properties
 4. Register the task using the `@ProviderTaskRegistry.register(Provider.PROVIDER_NAME)` decorator